mycarneedsthis.com

 Fuel: ~21%

 Combined MPG compared to the median for the vehicle's class.
-More fuel-efficient vehicles score higher.
-Electric vehicles use MPGe (miles per gallon equivalent) when standard MPG is unavailable.
+More efficient vehicles score higher.
+Electric vehicles use a 110 MPGe equivalent when standard MPG is not published, so they compare fairly against combustion vehicles.
 Data comes from the EPA.

 Performance (Power-to-Weight)